lhmd/IoT/README.md

 See [Client Setup](https://github.com/lhmd/IoT/blob/main/client/README.md) and [Server Setup](https://github.com/lhmd/IoT/blob/main/server/README.md).

 That is, replace the above `npm run build` with `npm run dev` and keep the two lines in the `app.js` file commented out.

+## MQTT Clarification

+You can test sending messages to the device by downloading the program mqttx.
+The exact setup steps I have in [server readme file](./server/README.md), please refer to it and configure it correctly!